ChrisMukherjee/COMP353-Project/README.txt

 	- Added Welcome text that displays user's name
 	- Created required database views
 	- Created PHP code and SQL queries to retrieve and display appropriate views on each of the staff pages
+	- Created code to allow Doctors to update and delete their services as specified
 	- Wrote README.txt (contributions for myself)